airbop/airbop-client/README.md

 ###### Step 5

-Add your Google API Project ID and AirBop App Key to the CommonUtilities.java file.
-You will be setting the PRROJECT_ID, AIRBOP_APP_KEY, and AIRBOP_APP_SECRET static string values by replacing the dummy value <<REPLACE_ME>> with the correct Id, key, and secret values.
+Add your Google Project Number and AirBop App Key to the CommonUtilities.java file.
+You will be setting the GOOGLE_PROJECT_NUMBER, AIRBOP_APP_KEY, and AIRBOP_APP_SECRET static string values by replacing the dummy value <<REPLACE_ME>> with the correct number, key, and secret values.
 These replacements are discussed later in this document.

 ###### Done